Home

 I did a charcoal drawing of musician, Wynton Marsalis.
 For demonstration purposes, see below for a segment of that drawing.

-How to draw eyes - Wynton Marsalis
+How To Draw Eyes - Wynton Marsalis

 Learning how to draw eyes realistically requires that you include the subtle or the not-so-subtle differences between the two eyes.
 Recognizing these differences comes with close observation and drawing practice.